kawangwong/Deploy6_FEKW/README.md

 Solution:place cypress in the location that the script was looking at

 All of these problems still persisted.
 Spoke with a colleague to see their repo.
 It turns out the original kura_labs_repo files should be placed at the root, which was causing the issues of location and dependency issues since the script and subsequent scripts used relative pathways.
+Solution: Move kura repo files to the root.
+That fixed most issues.

+``Time out on server in stage 2``
+Solution: Change the server pathway in test integrations js file to your respective worker1's IP